Coder-Aman-Sahu/healthquest/README.md

-# HealthQuest - Express.js + React Application
+# HealthQuest - MERN Application

 A comprehensive health and fitness tracking application built with Node.js Express backend and React frontend.